babigail100/causal_inference/README.md

 #### Primary variables:

-These variables focus on quantifying mental health outcomes and exercise behavior - **Mental health outcomes**: depression/anxiety scores \|
+These variables focus on quantifying mental health outcomes and exercise behavior

+- **Mental health outcomes**: depression/anxiety scores \| Depression
-Depression and anxiety are primary indicators of mental health.
+  and anxiety are primary indicators of mental health.
+Validated scales such as the PHQ-9 (Patient Health Questionnaire) and GAD-7 (Generalized Anxiety Disorder Assessment) provide reliable, widely accepted metrics for assessing the severity of these conditions.
-Validated scales such as the PHQ-9 (Patient Health Questionnaire) and GAD-7 (Generalized Anxiety Disorder Assessment) provide reliable, widely accepted metrics for assessing the severity of these conditions. - **Exercise behavior**: Frequency, duration, and intensity of physical activity all offer unique insights in the relationship between exercise and mental health outcomes: - **Frequency**: Captures the consistency of exercise routines, which is hypothesized to influence mental health positively over time. - **Duration**: Measures the amount of time spent exercising per session, which alters the efficacy of physical activity. - **Intensity**: Differentiates between light, moderate, and vigorous exercise, as varying intensities may result in different psychological effects.
+- **Exercise behavior**: Frequency, duration, and intensity of physical activity all offer unique insights in the relationship between exercise and mental health outcomes:
+  - **Frequency**: Captures the consistency of exercise routines, which is hypothesized to influence mental health positively over time.
+  - **Duration**: Measures the amount of time spent exercising per session, which alters the efficacy of physical activity.
+  - **Intensity**: Differentiates between light, moderate, and vigorous exercise, as varying intensities may result in different psychological effects.

 #### Covariates:

-We will account for potential confounders that could influence both mental health and exercise habits - **Demographics**: Age, gender, socioeconomic status - **Baseline health**: Pre-existing physical and mental health conditions, including baseline depression/anxiety scores - **Treatment factors**: Use of medications, involvement in therapy
+We will account for potential confounders that could influence both mental health and exercise habits

 - **Demographics**:
   - **Age**: Physical activity levels and mental health challenges often